 Turn the slices on the other side when the edges are turning brown (photo 3).

-For the fried tofu sauce: combine soy sauce, half of the sesame seeds, and about half a teaspoon of chopped spring onions.
+For the soy dipping sauce: combine soy sauce, half of the sesame seeds, and about half a teaspoon of chopped spring onions.

 Sprinkle the remaining sesame seeds on tofu, with some more spring onions, if desired.

-Enjoy your crispy tofu with soy dipping sauce — best when served hot.
+Enjoy your pan fried tofu with soy dipping sauce --- best when served hot.

 - Feel free to vary the thickness of the tofu slices as per your preference.